Showing posts with label believe. Show all posts

 54 David took the Philistine’s head to Jerusalem, but he kept the Philistine’s weapons at home.

-In all the Israeli army under Saul’s command, what made David so different?
+What made David so different in the Israeli army under Saul’s command?
 To David's brother Eliah, David was cocky, snotty, and full of himself.
 David kept asking the same question concerning the reward given to the one who would defeat Goliath.
-The king would offer his daughter to marry, the highest position of command within his army and the victor’s parent would be exempted from all taxes.
+The king would offer his daughter to marry, the highest position of command within his army, and the victor’s parent would be exempted from all taxes.
 Wow!
 That last one would make a daddy proud.

 Sources: MGB